-The District is an equal opportunity employer and shall not discriminate on the grounds of race, color, religion, national origin, sex, age, or disability.
+The District is an equal opportunity employer and shall not discriminate on the grounds of race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, age, disability, or genetic information.

-Inquiries on nondiscrimination may be directed to the superintendent, who may be reached at (870) 647-3500.
+Inquiries on non-discrimination may be directed to the superintendent, who may be reached at 870-647-3500.